 Do you want a fast-paced career in management?
 Are you looking for a business Masters to develop your operational management skills and strategic knowledge?

-This is a broad business and applied management Masters degree, designed to give you the edge in applying for well-paid managerial positions.
+During periods of economic uncertainty, such as the current COVID-19 pandemic, businesses require managers who are agile, collaborative and can deliver better outcomes in times of crisis.
+This Master of Business Management degree is a broad business and applied management Masters, which is designed to reflect the current business landscape and give you the edge in applying for well-paid managerial positions.
 It is open to those without a degree in business, as well as those already in work, but without the necessary experience to undertake an MBA.

 Our Master of Business Management (MBM) provides knowledge of the main functional areas within organisations, their structure and processes and the changing environments they operate in.
 We develop your quantitative skills in analysing financial data, so you can make informed decisions to solve complex business challenges.

 You learn how to formulate strategies to meet performance objectives, as well as how to manage and allocate resources to sustain competitive advantage.
 You explore how to run business operations effectively in cross-cultural settings and explore the process of creating your own entrepreneurial venture.

 Study areas may include: